-- 3.131 Government guidance refers to the need to take account of potential detrimental effects of proposals for mineral developments on the environment, such as possible noise, dust, landscape impact etc. It also refers to the need for restoration of sites following minerals working. - 3.132 These issues will appropriately be addressed in preparing the Development Management DPD.
+- 3.130 Government guidance refers to the need to take account of potential detrimental effects of proposals for mineral developments on the environment, such as possible noise, dust, landscape impact etc. It also refers to the need for restoration of sites following minerals working. - These issues will appropriately be addressed in preparing the Sites and Policies Development Plan Document.

-3.133 Most opportunities for minerals development are in the carboniferous limestone areas in the north part of North Somerset, which contains the three active quarries.
-Testing of the sub regional apportionment share for North Somerset will largely be through preparation of the Site Allocations DPD.
+3.132 Most opportunities for minerals development are in the carboniferous limestone areas in the north part of North Somerset, which contains the three active quarries.
+Testing of the sub regional apportionment share for North Somerset will largely be through preparation of the Sites and Policies Development Plan Document.
 Deliverability of the policy will partly depend on production of crushed rock in North Somerset being carried out sustainably in accordance with development management policies.
-Policies on mineral working are to be included in the Development Management DPD.
-The Site Allocations DPD will consider whether and in what locations identification of Minerals Safeguarding Areas may be appropriate.
+Policies on mineral working and the consideration of whether and in what locations identification of Minerals Safeguarding Areas may be appropriate will be undertaken through the Sites and Policies DPD.

-3.134 The council will liaise closely with the minerals industry and the South West Regional Aggregates Working Party (SWRAWP) to monitor aggregate production levels and the availability of permitted reserves.
+3.133 The council will liaise closely with the minerals industry and the South West Regional Aggregates Working Party (SWRAWP) to monitor aggregate production levels and the availability of permitted reserves.